AliMohammadi1997/NoteApp/README.md

 ## 🛠️ Technologies Used

 ### Front-end:
-- JavaScript - Core language for logic and interactions.
+- TypeScript - Core language for logic and interactions.
 - next.js - Library for building user interfaces.
 - Tailwind CSS - Utility-first CSS framework for styling.
 ---